-Total copper levels in the summer of 2024 were below five-year average values (Figure 9), and total copper levels were generally lower in the post-CPF period.
+Total copper levels in the fall of 2024 were below five-year average values (Figure 9), and total copper levels were generally lower in the post-CPF period.
 While these lower levels indicate continued effects of the CPF, they are also positive from a water quality perspective and represent one of the few positive outcomes of the CPF.
-There was a dramatic decrease in total copper concentration in the first spring after the full fire effects were apparent (i.e., summer 2021) at locations impacted by the fire, and these lower levels seem to persist.
+There was a dramatic decrease in total copper concentration in spring 2021 at locations impacted by the CPF.
+These lower levels seem to persist.